topherCantrell/ChroniclesOfPiggie/08-UFOsAndAliens/README.md

 ![](UFO8.jpg)

-Piggie: “Excuse me, Mr. T, can you answer a few questions?”
+Piggie: "Excuse me, Mr. T, can you answer a few questions?"
-E.T.: “Please, call me E.”
+E.T.: "Please, call me E."
-Piggie: “OK, E, what bought you to planet Earth?”
+Piggie: "OK, E, what bought you to planet Earth?"
-E.T.: “One word: CANDY.
+E.T.: "One word: CANDY.
 Specifically, Reeces Pieces.
 I just love peanut butter and chocolate, and these bite-sized morsels don’t leave chocolate on my fingers.
-I have long fingers, you know!”
+I have long fingers, you know!"

 ![](UFO7.jpg)

-Piggie: “Oh, I love those too, but you probably already knew that from reading my mind.”
+Piggie: "Oh, I love those too, but you probably already knew that from reading my mind."
-E.T.: “I can’t actually read your mind.”
+E.T.: "I can’t actually read your mind."
-Piggie: “I know!
+Piggie: "I know!
 That’s because I have this foil-lined hat on!
-But tell me, do aliens really probe rumps?”
+But tell me, do aliens really probe rumps?"
-E.T.: “Absolutely not!
-That idea is just conspiracy theory fodder advanced by pharmacies to sell petroleum jelly.”
+E.T.: "Absolutely not!
+That idea is just conspiracy theory fodder advanced by pharmacies to sell petroleum jelly."

 ![](UFO11.jpg)

-Piggie: “Mr. T … err, E, if you have a few more minutes, I’d like to invite a leading alien expert to join us on a Zoom call.”
+Piggie: "Mr. T … err, E, if you have a few more minutes, I’d like to invite a leading alien expert to join us on a Zoom call."
-E.T.: “Ah yes, Giorgio A. Tsoukalos!
+E.T.: "Ah yes, Giorgio A. Tsoukalos!
 Always a pleasure.
-Your hair is looking spectacular as always.”
+Your hair is looking spectacular as always."

 ![](UFO10.jpg)